 I hope you’ve found these tips helpful in your resume-writing process.
 Feel free to comment below if you are able to use any of these suggestions or if you have other resume questions!

-P.S. – If you are in need of resume writing services, send an email to StepIn2Purpose@gmail.com.
+Maybe you’re ready to take your next big step, but resume writing just isn’t your thing, StepIn2Purpose Consulting is here to help!
 I’d love to help you tell your story and prepare for your next move!